It’s good to be a modern email marketer! We have a huge range of services, metrics, and tools at our fingertips.

 Emails that don’t allow readers to respond and ask questions are doomed to fail.
 Always enable readers to provide feedback.
-A good option is to integrate a “contact us” link into the email that leads potential customers to a landing page.
+A good option is to integrate a “contact us” link into the email that leads potential customers to a landing page and generates leads.

 On this page, they can ask any questions or request more information.
 You can also create lead magnets with ConvertPro.
 They are also an excellent source for lead collection when you do email marketing for a cold targeted audience.

 For example, real estate agents can ask for a user’s contacts to indicate the timing of buying or selling a home in an ad.